Christopher Lee: 1957–1976: Work with Hammer

 Lee as the title character in Dracula (1958).
-Lee fixed the image of the fanged vampire in popular culture.
+He fixed the image of the fanged vampire in popular culture.

 Lee's first film for Hammer Film Productions was The Curse of Frankenstein (1957), in which he played Frankenstein's monster, with Peter Cushing as Baron Victor Frankenstein.
-It was the first film to co-star Lee and Cushing, who ultimately appeared together in over twenty films and became close friends.
-When he arrived at a casting session for the film, "they asked me if I wanted the part, I said yes and that was that."
-A little later, Lee co-starred with Boris Karloff in the film Corridors of Blood (1958).
+It was the first film to co-star Lee and Cushing, who ultimately appeared together in over 20 films and became close friends.
+When Lee arrived at a casting session for the film, "they asked me if I wanted the part, I said yes and that was that."
+A little later, he co-starred with Boris Karloff in the film Corridors of Blood (1958).
 Lee had previously appeared with Karloff in 1955 in the "At Night, All Cats are Grey" episode of the British television series Colonel March of Scotland Yard.
 Karloff and Lee were London neighbours for a time in the mid-1960s.

 Lee's Dracula is a force of nature: red-eyed, blood dripping from fangs, often in the grip of rage.
 He's hypnotic, physically powerful, well-spoken, but Lee also understood – crucially – that an important layer from Bram Stoker's novel had been missing from Lugosi's performance: sexuality.
 Lee's Dracula is a rampant sex fiend, using that stare to make buxom ladies everywhere come over a little faint.

 — — Empire magazine's entry for Lee's portrayal of Dracula as the 7th Greatest Horror Movie Character of All Time.